Brown69/This-is-a-smart-bot/README.md

 # This-is-a-smart-bot
 Coded in Py3, city name description.
+Run this code and then enter any city name, the output will be the city's location and description.